 - 8 Two arrested after man dies in crash

 - 9 22 Suffolk schools have Covid-19 outbreaks

 - 10 Petrol queues worsen rush-hour traffic

 At the other end of the scale many of our neighbourhoods continued to show low case numbers.

-In total 34 of our local areas reported between 0 and 2 cases in the week measured.
+Over 30 of our local areas reported between 0 and 2 cases in the week measured.

 Most of the areas with very low cases were either in north or mid Suffolk.